MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-an-external-table.md

 * The following properties are supported as part of the export command.
 See the [export to storage](export-data-to-storage.md) section for details:
    * `sizeLimit`, `parquetRowGroupSize`, `distributed`.

-* If the external table is partitioned, exported artifacts will be written to their respective directories according to the partition definitions as seen in the [example](#partitioned-external-table-example).
+* If the external table is partitioned, exported artifacts will be written to their respective directories according to the partition definitions as seen in the [partitioned external table example](#partitioned-external-table-example).
   * If a partition value is null/empty or is an invalid directory value, per the definitions of the target storage, the partition value is replaced with a default value of `__DEFAULT_PARTITION__`.

 * The number of files written per partition depends on the settings: